 If Fido needs a little bit of relaxation, then head north to Raithwaite Estate, Yorkshire.
-Whilst you relax in their hotel and spa, their luxury dog spa will cater to your dog, whatever their breed.
+Whilst you relax in their hotel and spa (or even while you're getting married), their luxury dog spa will cater to your dog, whatever their breed.
 In addition to the spa, they also have dog lodges for overnight stays, complete with under floor heating and dog room service.

 VisitEngland would like to invite you to take part in a short survey about our website.